Apparently, it is hard for spirits to give up a

 The Spirit of a Cowboy

-This spirit may be the film star, Tom Mace, whose films used to be shown here a lot.
+This spirit may be the film star, Tom Mace, whose films used to be shown here.

 He is dressed in a cowboy costume, complete with traditional hat.